 Health care was a resonant issue for Matthew Martinez, a local accountant who was toting one of many signs in the crowd reading, "Health care is a human right," on one side and "Beto 2018," on the other.

 "He wants to completely gut Obamacare," Martinez said of Cruz, "and he's one of the few people against the Trump plan because he wants it to be stronger, which is crazy."

 Alex Gelman, a local GOP activist who had helped pass out pro-Cruz shirts and signs, said he and others wanted to show Cruz still has support in the Valley despite its strong Democratic tradition.
 Lingering on the sidewalk after the program, he said he found the protesters a bit disrespectful.

 "If you want to protest us, fine, but just let him speak," Gelman said.
 "He might — might — say something you like."

 Read related Tribune coverage:

-After years positioning himself as a principled bulwark against spineless moderates, U.S. Sen. Ted Cruz is now at the center of efforts to pass an Obamacare overhaul bill out of the U.S. Senate. [link]
+After years positioning himself as a principled bulwark against spineless moderates, U.S. Sen. Ted Cruz is now at the center of efforts to pass an Obamacare overhaul bill out of the U.S. Senate.
+[Full story]

-As Senate Republicans rush to salvage a health care overhaul, U.S. Sen. Ted Cruz is proposing an amendment aimed at striking a balance between conservative and more moderate GOP senators opposed to the latest version. [link]
+As Senate Republicans rush to salvage a health care overhaul, U.S. Sen. Ted Cruz is proposing an amendment aimed at striking a balance between conservative and more moderate GOP senators opposed to the latest version.
+[Full story]